 But that’s not even all of it.

-Of further note, I got my dream job as the Communications Manager for a multi-million dollar real estate developer, yet needed to stop working just as the pandemic rolled into North America.
+Of further note, I got my dream job as the Communications Manager for a multi-million dollar real estate developer, yet needed to stop working early into the pandemic.
 I half contemplated starting another blog to unpack the lessons learned from that experience—until I realized that my health journey is one I feel far greater need to tell, and that I only have so much energy (few too little “spoons“) to go around at the moment.